martinsmith1968/DNX.Helpers.Log4Net/readme.md

 ![DNX Solutions Logo](http://dnx-solutions.co.uk/favicon-32x32.png)
 [DNX.Helpers.Log4Net](http://github.com/martinsmith1968/DNX.Helpers.Log4Net) is a .NET package that contains the bits that make working with Log4Net that little bit more pleasant.

-It is designed around the premise that code should be as readable as possible at the highest level possible.
+It is designed to make your code should as readable as possible at the highest level possible.

-E.g. Replaces the repetitive and potentially erroneous:
+E.g. Replaces the repetitive code below (which has the potential to become out of step):

 ```csharp
 if (logger.IsDebugEnabled)